Skip to main content

 • You're on a tighter upfront budget ($800-$1,500)

 The main trade-off with a quarter is variety.
 Because you're splitting a half cow with someone else, you won't get every cut.
 You might end up with more ground beef and fewer steaks, or vice versa, depending on how the split is arranged.
+A 5-7 cubic foot chest freezer is all you need - check our freezer space calculator for exact sizing.

 Some farms handle this by giving each quarter-buyer a proportional mix of cuts.
 Others let you and your split partner divide the cuts however you want.
 Ask your farmer how they handle quarter splits before you buy.
+Use our price calculator to estimate your total cost.

 When to Choose a Half Cow